influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 title: InfluxDB _internal measurements and fields
 description: >
-  Use and understand the InfluxDB _internal measurements statistics and field keys that monitor InfluxDB OSS and InfluxDB Enterprise servers.
+  Use and understand the InfluxDB _internal measurements statistics and field keys that monitor InfluxDB and InfluxDB Enterprise servers.
 menu:
   platform:
     name: InfluxDB _internal measurements